mwhipple/mwhipple.github.io/home_ownership.md

 that sheath.
 If it continues to slide I'll likely add something like a safety pin through the chain right above the sheath to prevent it from moving.

+Fri Sep 27 07:58:48 AM EDT 2024
+Sliding the top sheath addressed the previous behavior...but in the ongoing arms race the gap between the two segments of the sheath is positioned so that it consistently catches on another part of the mechanism.
+This at least results in a more easily resolved and obvious running, but it still needs periodic jiggling.
+I therefore picked up some waterproof duck tape to wrap around the two segments and cover the gap...let's see what other tricks this toilet has up its pipe.